Ankur251996/trinankur-vsdsquadron-mini-internship/README.md

 - After performing operations on the source register based on the conditions, it is evaluated that if the condition is true, Program Counter value gets updated by ``PC= Present PC Value + Immediate value``, and if the condition is false then PC will be given as ``PC= Present PC value + 4 bytes``, which states that PC will move to next instruction set.
 - RV32 instructions are word-alligned, which means that address is always defined in the multiple of 4 bytes.

+### 5. U-type instruction
+In RV32, each instruction is of size 32 bits.
+In U-type instruction, U stands for Upper Immediate instructions which means it is simply used to transfer the immediate data into the destination register.
+The entire 32-bits instruction is divided into 3 fields as shown below: